Sllambias/DIKU_utilities/README.md

 # Environment & Dependencies

-To retrieve the python version used for a project such as:
+## Environment
+What:
+The current python version

 > Python 3.7.15

+How:
-run the following in the correct enviroment:
+In the correct virtual environment run
 ```
 python -V
 ```

+## Dependencies
+What:

+run the following in the correct enviroment:
 While the dependencies for a given environment can be retrieved and saved in a requirements.txt file using
 ```
 python -m pip freeze > requirements.txt